-We recently restructured the method by which we sell our products and services and if our new sales strategy is not successful, our business will be harmed.
+In mid-2006, we restructured the method by which we sell our products and services, and if this sales strategy is not successful, our business will be harmed.

-Previously, we sold our products and services in a product-focused manner.
-As part of our expanded EDM strategy, we now sell our products and services using a client-centric approach which focuses on delivering complete solutions involving multiple products or suites of products for our customers through various means, including the use of client teams called Integrated Client Networks (or "ICNs") that focus on customers by vertical market and geography, and the use of an integrated consulting and sales approach.
+We previously sold our products and services in a product-focused manner.
+As part of our expanded EDM strategy, in mid-2006, we changed our sales model to sell our products and services using a client-centric approach which focuses on delivering complete solutions involving multiple products or suites of products for our customers through various means, including the use of client teams called Integrated Client Networks (or "ICNs") that focus on customers by vertical market and geography, and the use of an integrated consulting and sales approach.
 If our employees are not able to adjust rapidly enough to this ICN approach, then we may be unable to maintain or increase our revenues.
 Further, there can be no assurance that our customers and potential customers will react positively to EDM or this new selling approach and, as a result, that we will continue to maintain or increase revenues.
 If revenues eventually increase as a result of this change, there is no assurance that any increase will occur as quickly as we might anticipate.